soz-live/soz-live.github.io/users/basics.md

 - [SZGEPoint-AcDbCircle-Center](/classes/SZGEPoint-AcDbCircle-Center.html) object - that returns the center [Point](/classes/Point.html) of a [AcDbCircle](/classes/AcDbCircle.html) Entity.
 - [SZGEPattern2D-Rectangular](/classes/SZGEPattern2D-Rectangular.html) object - that creates and returns a list of [TMatrix](/classes/TMatrix.html) values for the insertion of Entities into the Model in a Rectangular 2D Pattern.

+> {% include note-icon.html %}
-> - A Real value entered into a dialog box is stored as a string until required by the program.
+> A Real value entered into a dialog box is stored as a string until required by the program.
-> - This enables lisp equations such as (/ 1.0 3.0) to be entered and calculated to full precision as and when required.
+> This enables lisp equations such as (/ 1.0 3.0) to be entered and calculated to full precision as and when required.

 ## Entity